MolecularNeurobiology/LOOPER/README.md

 1. Repetition autoresuscitation challenges

 # Where to get it?
 How to build it?
 How to use it?
-The software (available as source code), build instructions (including parts lists and schematics), and user manual for conducting an Auroresuscitation Assay are available at our project repository for [LOOPER](https://github.com/realchrisward/LOOPER).
+The software (available as source code), build instructions (including parts lists and schematics), and user manual for conducting an Autoresuscitation Assay are available at our project repository for [LOOPER](https://github.com/realchrisward/LOOPER).

 ## Where is the build manual?